AR gives you another tool in your belt when it comes to driving sales and enhancing brand value through mobile devices

 1. Let customers try before they buy

-Potential customers have always wanted to try products prior to purchasing them.
-Fitting rooms, cosmetic samples, automobile test drives and many other related concepts testify to the effectiveness of this sales strategy.
+Potential customers have always wanted to try products before purchasing them.
+Fitting rooms, cosmetic samples, automobile test drives, and many other related concepts testify to the effectiveness of this sales strategy.
 Augmented shopping experiences are one of the rising trends in the retail industry.

-Using AR, prospective customers are able to model and try on makeup, clothing items, and a wide range of home-related products without needing to directly interact with them.
-AR negates the need for a large physical inventory in order to allow customers to try on or sample dozens or even hundreds of items in search of the one that best meets their needs.
+Using AR, prospective customers can model and try on makeup, clothing items, and a wide range of home-related products without needing to directly interact with them.
+AR negates the need for a large physical inventory to allow customers to try on or sample dozens or even hundreds of items in search of the one that best meets their needs.

 Download our Business Resource – Marketing technology and media innovation guide